 Similar to Camelcamelcamel, Idealo is a price comparison website for anything from smartphones to cheap flights.
-A great research tool for bigger purchases.
+It's a great research tool for bigger purchases.

 Best for: Academic journals

-A go-to for back-issues and current issues of academic journals, books and other primary sources for your essay needs!
+JSTOR is a go-to for back issues and current issues of academic journals, books and other primary sources for your essay needs.

 Best for: Graduate jobs and internships